 We understand the conflicting pressures that charities are subjected to by operating in a commercial and competitive environment.
 As such, we strike a delicate balance to ensure that the interests of the charity, including its reputation, are protected.
 We listen to and work closely with our clients to ensure that our method of approach, from reporting to strategy, mirrors their needs and requirements.

-Gaynor Jackson – Partner
+Gaynor Jackson – Consultant

 Gaynor has more than 20 years of experience working with charity legacy officers.
 Gaynor recalls that her first charity legacy meeting was with the late, great Hector Mullins who was instrumental in introducing Gaynor to the wider charity legacy community.